 All of our products are engineered with the latest technology and thoroughly inspected with the utmost care and attention.
 If you still think you might have an issue, or if you have a question, please refer to this page.
 In the following topics, we will help you troubleshoot any possible problems and provide helpful technical tips for our products.
 If you have purchased one of our products and have a question or encounter a problem not covered here, please email us at firstname.lastname@example.org for further technical assistance.

+Problems with irregular distributor gear wear can be caused by the distributor being “bottomed” out on the oil pump or cam walk.
+This problem can be easily prevented if the proper precautions are used.
 First, we will cover the problem with “bottoming” the distributor.
 Bottoming of the distributor usually occurs when engine work such as the block, heads and intake have been milled.
 This will allow the distributor to sit farther down in the engine.
 The best method for checking the distributor to find out if it is bottomed, drop the distributor in the engine with no gasket.
 Also, make sure the cap and rotor have been removed for this test.
 Firmly hold the distributor against the intake with one hand and with the other, pull on the top plate of the main shaft.
 Very Important!
 Make sure you grab the top plate where the weights and center cam are riding.
 Do Not grab the reluctor (the part the rotor attaches to) because this part has up and down movement at all times.
-By grabbing the top plate you are checking for any up and down play in the shaft.
+By grabbing the top plate, you are checking for any up and down play in the shaft.
 If the shaft has up and down movement, you are now ready to install the distributor permanently by adding the gasket and installing your hold-down clamp.
 If there is no up and down movement in the shaft, then the distributor is bottomed on the oil pump.
 You will need to add a nylon distributor shim of correct thickness until the up and down play is achieved.
 Nylon distributor shims are available from Performance Distributors in thicknesses of .030″, .060″ and .100″.
 When the correct shim has been determined, add the gasket and proceed with the final installation.
 Always use a gasket with the shims.
 Warning!
 Do not stack gaskets in an attempt to raise the distributor height on the intake.
 Gaskets will compress and the distributor will eventually bottom out.
 Always use a shim when necessary.

 Another method of checking for bottoming, is applying machinists dye to the distributor gear.
 Spin the engine by hand several rotations.
 Remove the distributor and inspect the wear pattern.
 You should have an even pattern through the middle of the gear.
 If this is not the case, add distributor shims until the correct pattern is obtained.